On problems equivalent to (min,+)-convolution: Introduction

 \subsection{Hardness in P}

-For many problems there exist ingenious algorithms that significantly improve upon the naive approach in terms of time complexity.
-On the other hand, for some fundamental problems, the naive algorithms are still the best known, or have been improved upon only slightly.
-To some extent this has been explained by the P$\ne$NP conjecture.
-However, for many problems even the naive approaches lead to polynomial algorithms, and the P$\ne$NP conjecture does not seem to be particularly useful for proving polynomial lower bounds.
+For many problems, there exist ingenious algorithms that significantly improve upon the naive approach in terms of time complexity.
+On the other hand, for some fundamental problems, the naive algorithms are still the best known or have been improved upon only slightly.
+To some extent, this has been explained by the P$\ne$NP conjecture.
+However, for many problems, even the naive approaches lead to polynomial algorithms, and the P$\ne$NP conjecture does not seem to be particularly useful for proving polynomial lower bounds.

-In the recent years, significant progress has been made in establishing such bounds, conditioned on conjectures other than P$\ne$NP, each of them claiming time complexity lower bounds for a different problem.
-And so, conjecture that there is no $\Oh(n^{2-\epsilon})$ algorithm for 3SUM problem\footnote{We included all problem definitions together with known results concerning these problems in Section~\ref{problems}.
-This is to keep the introduction relatively free of technicalities.} implies hardness for the problems in the computational geometry~\cite{3sum2} and dynamic algorithms~\cite{3sum1}.
-The conjecture that All-Pairs Shortest Paths (APSP) is hard implies hardness of finding graph radius, graph median and some dynamic problems (see~\cite{conjectures-survey} for survey).
-Finally, the Strong Exponential Time Hypothesis (SETH) introduced in~\cite{seth1,seth2} that has been used extensively to prove hardness of parametrized problems, recently lead to polynomial lower bounds via the intermediate Orthogonal Vectors problem (see~\cite{ov-conjecture}).
-These include bounds for Edit Distance~\cite{edit-distance}, Longest Common Subsequence~\cite{lcs1,lcs2}, and other~\cite{conjectures-survey}.
+In recent years, significant progress has been made in establishing such bounds, conditioned on conjectures other than P$\ne$NP.
+Each conjecture claims time complexity lower bounds for a different problem.
+The main conjectures are as follows.
+First, the conjecture that there is no $\Oh(n^{2-\epsilon})$ algorithm for the 3SUM problem\footnote{We present all problem definitions, together with the known results, for these problems in Section~\ref{problems}.
+This is to keep the introduction relatively free of technicalities.} implies hardness for problems in computational geometry~\cite{3sum2} and dynamic algorithms~\cite{3sum1}.
+Second, the conjecture that there is no algorithm $\Oh(n^{3-\eps})$ for All-Pairs Shortest Path (APSP) implies the hardness of determining the graph radius and graph median and the hardness of some dynamic problems (see~\cite{conjectures-survey} for a survey of related results).
+Finally, the Strong Exponential Time Hypothesis (SETH) introduced in~\cite{seth1,seth2} has been used extensively to prove the hardness of parametrized problems~\cite{seth-treewidth,fpt-book} and has recently lead to polynomial lower bounds via the intermediate Orthogonal Vectors problem (see~\cite{ov-conjecture}).
+These include bounds for the Edit Distance~\cite{edit-distance}, Longest Common Subsequence~\cite{lcs1,lcs2}, and others~\cite{conjectures-survey}.

-It is worth noting that in many cases the results mentioned are not only showing the hardness of the problem in question, but also that it is computationally equivalent to the underlying hard problem.
+It is worth noting that in many cases, the results mentioned indicate not only the hardness of the problem in question but also that it is computationally equivalent to the underlying hard problem.
 This leads to clusters of equivalent problems being formed, each cluster corresponding to a single hardness assumption (see~\cite[Figure 1]{conjectures-survey}).